sfesseha/Diabetes-Data-Analysis/README.md

 # Diabetes-Data-Analysis
 Healthcare data analysis SQL project on diabetes.

+## Team Project

+This is a collaborative project developed by Team 4 for INST327 (Database Design and Modeling)

+### My Contributions:
+- Designed and normalized the database schema
+- Developed complex SQL queries for diabetes risk analysis
+- Created the EER diagram using MySQL Workbench
+- Co-authored the project report focusing on data ethics and privacy

 ## Introduction
 Diabetes affects millions globally, leading to serious complications.
 Our goal is to design a structured, normalized database that integrates lifestyle, genetic, and medical data for better analysis of diabetes risks and progression.